 ASIAN HORNET ACTION TEAM

-This page is set up to assist the identification and reporting of Asian Hornet sightings within the South Staffordshire area, and direct people to the appropriate organisations where information and advice can be found.
+- To assist with the identification and reporting of Asian Hornet sightings within the South Staffordshire area

 Please take a look at the identification charts and familiarise yourself with the differences between the Asian Hornet and the European Hornets.